This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Usually, for a pathogen like fungi, moisture present on foliage and stems can prove to be a favorable environment.
 Even excessive moisture in the soil can lead to diseases and root rot.

-Since a hoop house acts as an environmental barrier, it protects the plants from rain, ensuring that the environment is unsuitable for disease development.
+Since a hoop house acts as an environmental barrier, it protects the plants from rain, ensuring the environment is unsuitable for disease development.
 This is the reason why field-grown crops are susceptible to early blight.
 But this is an issue that is managed well in a hoop house.

 Hoop Houses Can Reduce the Need for Pesticides